Skip to main content

 VULKRO_BIN_DIR=/opt/binOverride the install destination.

-VULKRO_OFFLINE=1Refuse all outbound network calls, including the first-run bundle fetch (you can apply a bundle later via vulkro update --bundle <path>).
+VULKRO_OFFLINE=1Refuse all outbound network calls, including the first-run bundle fetch and the install-completion ping (you can apply a bundle later via vulkro update --bundle <path>).

 Windows